 In recent months, many other professionals had to make a transition to an online platform.
 You are not alone.

 As CPAs we do not dwell on what could have been, rather we embrace the challenge, scan the environment, analyze our options, then conclude and advise consistent with that analysis.

 Good luck completing your Capstone 1 presentation and your transition to Capstone 2.

 Guest writer Nikki Reardon Marchiel, CPA, CA is a long time CPAWSB session leader, facilitator and mentor to other facilitators.

-Sam Taylor, CPA, CA, is an educator and lead policy advisor for CPAWSB.
+Samantha Taylor, PME, CPA, CA, is an educator and lead policy advisor for CPAWSB, and an instructor of accounting at Dalhousie University.
 She is on a mission to understand and enable learner efficacy while eliminating doldrums occasionally associated with accounting education.

 Read more of Nikki and Sam’s posts at the CPAWSB blog.

 Do you have feedback on this post or a question you’d like answered by an experienced CPAWSB educator?
 Please contact your facilitator or send a question to the General Topic in the Candidate Discussion forum.